 - You can rent an entire cabin with a bartender on board for a private party.

 - Masks are required for the entirety of the ride.

 - Locals get 20% off with a Nevada ID.

 - Give yourself some extra time to walk around the LINQ Promenade.

-- The view is by far the best at the apex since buildings block your view the other parts of the ride. be on the strip side once you’re getting close to the top.
+- The view is the best at the apex since buildings block your view.
+Be on the strip side once you’re close to the top.

 - Outside drinks are allowed as long as they are not in glass.
 Coolers and containers are not permitted.

-- Since the cabins are air conditioned, it’s a great activity for scorching hot days.
+- Since the cabins are air-conditioned, it’s a great indoor activity in Las Vegas for scorching hot days.

 Have you been on any observation wheel?
 Have you sought out the best views in your city?